Board & Advisory

-Having grown up in Albuquerque, Carol returned to New Mexico four years ago and settled in Abiquiu, a truly beautiful place in many ways.
+Having grown up in Albuquerque, Carol returned to New Mexico in 2017 and settled in Abiquiu, a truly beautiful place in many ways.
 She believes the culture, people and landscape blend into a wondrous community to live in and embrace.
 Carol currently works for Ghost Ranch as their operations director.
 Honored to be a part of Luciente, she believes in the support offered our community.

 Thanh was born in Vietnam and came to the United States as a teenager.
 He and his wife, Carol Ho, moved to Abiquiu in 2017 when he accepted a job with Los Alamos Laboratory.
 Thanh had reservations about the arid landscape and remoteness of Abiquiu, but has since fallen in love with northern New Mexico cultures, peoples and landscapes.
 Carol and Thanh recently purchased motorcycles and are excited to explore more of the area.
 As a new board member in 2021, he is thrilled to be part of Luciente and supports its commitment to the children of our community.

 “A rocky vineyard does not need a prayer, but a pickax.”